 Part 2 of the series OO-Design

-The Anemic Domain Model is often quoted as an anti-pattern in Domain-Driven Design.
+The Anemic Domain Model is often quoted as an anti-pattern in the terminology of Domain-Driven Design.
 Martin Fowler goes so far as to term the alternative a “rich domain model”.

 A rich domain model makes perfect sense until you attempt to write your first unit test.
 You discover that rich domain models are very hard to test.
-Not only that, but most examples of unit-testing use Anemic Domain Models!
+Most examples of unit-testing use Anemic Domain Models!
 Do you really have to pick between good testing and good design?